Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

     4. Adaptive Behavior Treatment with Protocol Modification with Group Behavior Treatment

 :::note
-Direction of Technician and Adaptive Behavior Treatment with Protocol Modification services are only allowed to overlap with Direct Treatment or Group Behavior Treatment services for the same patient when the encounters are at the same location, or over telecare.
+Direction of Technician and Adaptive Behavior Treatment with Protocol Modification services are only allowed to overlap with Direct Treatment or Group Behavior Treatment services for the same patient when the encounters are **at the same location, or over telecare**.
 Allowed overlaps are based on the service type on the [Healthcare Service](../AdminSetup/HealthcareService.md).
 :::

 <details>
 <summary> How to Resolve this Validation Failure</summary>